Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Conclusions

 We have tested all these kernels for fcc Al, bcc Na, cds Si, and cds C. These are metallic and semiconducting systems with small ultranonlocality for metals, and larger ultranonocality for semiconductors.
 For the metallic systems, perturbation theory applies.
 We have obtained novel and informative results as an estimation of the ultranonlocality for metals.
 Our analysis confirms that even metals can have ultranonlocality, although to a much lesser extent than semiconductors.

 Neither the dynamic LDA nor MCP07 exhibit the estimated level and sign of ultranonlocality for Si and especially for diamond C. Our results are qualitative and indicate a strong sensitivity of $\alpha(\omega)$ in the optical limit to the frequency and wavevector-dependence of the uniform gas kernel.
-Furthermore, the full MCP07 appears to be a reasonable basis for further improvements, compared to the dynamic LDA.
+This sensitivity was out of the reach in Ref. \cite{nazarov2009}, as only the QV dynamic LDA kernel was used, in contrast with the various non-local kernels we have considered here.
+Furthermore, the non-local MCP07 and QV-MCP07-TD kernels considered here appear to be a reasonable basis for further improvements, especially when compared with the dynamic LDA.
 Our work clearly indicates the limitations of the GKI frequency model.
+Instead, the hybrid QV-MCP07-TD kernel introduced here unifies both wavevector and frequency constraints, and shows a good promise within the limitations of the perturbation theory applied throughout this work.

-Our current work could (1) guide further modification in the frequency-dependent MCP07 kernel for optical spectroscopy to build in more exact constraints for the frequency, and (2) guide more efforts to extend the TDCDFT scheme to obtain $\alpha(\omega)$ and the corresponding $\lim_{q\to0}\fxc(\bm{q},\bm{q};\omega)$ for non-uniform systems.
+Our current work could (i) guide further modifications in the frequency-dependent MCP07 kernel for optical spectroscopy to build in more exact constraints on the frequency dependence and (ii) guide more efforts to extend the TDCDFT scheme to obtain $\alpha(\omega)$ and the corresponding $\lim_{q\to0}\fxc(\bm{q},\bm{q};\omega)$ for non-uniform systems.